Akazada/AI2025-EMI/week4.md

 <br>e.g. "Please introduce me in a professional tone.
 My name is Yumika, I study information management, and my hobbies are reading books."
 **ANSWER**:
 <br>Introduction:
-<br>Hello, my name is Yumika.
+<br>Hello, my name is Art.
 I am currently studying Information Management, focusing on acquiring knowledge and skills in this ever-evolving field.
 <br>In my personal time, I enjoy reading books, which allows me to continuously expand my horizons and deepen my understanding of various topics.

 ## 🔍 **Reflection Questions:**